rsdoiel/antenna/planet.md

 ---

-## Gardaí not currently seeking to buy cadaver dogs - Harris
+## Harris: Gardaí not currently seeking to buy cadaver dogs

 date: 2025-06-09, from: RTÉ News